tullinge/remote_door_lock/website/README.md

 # Website

 ## Setup
-To set up the page you have to fill out these three files with the corect information and then remove "**enter_info-**" from the begining of the file names.
+To set up the page you have to fill out these three files with the correct information and then remove "**enter_info-**" from the begining of the file names.
 * [```enter_info-db_info.php```](database/enter_info-db_info.php) (The filed responesebel for the connection to the database)
 * [```enter_info-info.json```](enter_info-info.json)
 * [```enter_info-config.php```](enter_info-config.php)